 Brisk trading on cotton market

-The following are some of the notable deals reported by the Karachi Brokers Forum on Tuesday:
+The following are some of the big deals reported by the Karachi Brokers Forum on Wednesday: